ZWhit196/jq-modal/README.md

 Provide an alternative parent for the modal content to be placed in.
 By default, jmodal places the modals as a direct child of the body, so that when the modal is opened, the majority of the document is usually inaccessible via clicks until the modal closes.
 In some cases, you may still want to access areas of a page, so providing an `altParent` will allow greater control over what can be interacted with.
 This also affects the target of the `lockScroll` option.
 Defaults to `null`.

-`altTarget` : String, HTML, jQuery, function
+`eventTarget` : String, HTML, jQuery, function
 Provides an alternative target element on which to emit modal events.
 Usually the element that is selected when the modal is created is used as this target, but this provides a means of using an alternative element to capture these events.
 Strings should be viable jQuery selector strings, HTML and jQuery objects can have the events registered on them, and a function should return any of the previous types here.
 Defaults to `null`.